Authored by the expert who managed and guided the team behind the Laos Property Pack

 Which neighborhoods in Vientiane have the strongest demand for long-term tenants?

-In these high-demand Vientiane areas, well-priced furnished units typically find tenants within two to four weeks, while less desirable properties in outer districts can sit vacant for two months or more.
+In these high-demand Vientiane neighborhoods, well-priced furnished one-bedroom apartments typically find tenants within 25 to 45 days, while less central or unfurnished units in outer districts can sit on the market for 60 to 75 days or more.

-• Sisattanak (expat belt): NGO workers, embassy staff, and international school families on multi-year contracts.
+- Sisattanak embassy belt: diplomats, NGO staff, and international school families on housing allowances.

 Finally, please note that we provide a very granular rental analysis in our property pack about Vientiane.